Kentucky politicians decry political violence against Trump, Comer calls for investigation

 “We will never forget this day,” Thayer said.

+The former and possible future president of the United States was shot today and there are actual American citizens celebrating.
+We have lost our way and I pray that America and democracy prevail on this very dark day.🇺🇸🙏 pic.twitter.com/WSXhg2cFCz— Auerbach Thoroughbreds 🏇 (@UnusualHeat) July 13, 2024

-State Sen. Whitney Westerfield, a Republican from Fruit Hill, called on politicians and activists to “lower the temperature” in communications both with the public and in private.
+State Sen. Whitney Westerfield, a Republican from Christian County, called on politicians and activists to “lower the temperature” in communications both with the public and in private.

 “Reject and rebuke calls, implicit or explicit, for violence,” Westerfield said.
 “Elections must be won on the merits of ideas, instead of stoking fear against ‘them.’
 I fear the risks to our nation if we don’t.”